werneck9898/TranslationRO-BR/README.md

 Any questions i'm on rAthena discord support chat.

--A tradução client-side foi feita usando arquivos do cliente do bRO e com alguns arquivos que encontrei nos forums do rAthena.
+### A tradução client-side foi feita usando arquivos do cliente do bRO e com alguns arquivos que encontrei nos forums do rAthena.

 Dividi a tradução do cliente em 2 partes